or-carmeli/DevOps-EKS-Terraform/README.md

 ---

-© 2023 [Or Carmeli](https://github.com/or-carmeli) and Moveo Company All Rights Reserved. 📜
+© 2023 [Or Carmeli](https://github.com/or-carmeli) and Moveo Group.
+All Rights Reserved. 📜

 ---